ShaileshLPrabhu/Auto-sales-EDA/README.md

 step 2: Find the project file (edaproj.ipynb) and open it in vscode or any other ide that supports jupyter notebook

-step 3:open terminal in your ide Install the necessary python libraries (pandas,numpy,matplotlib,seaborn,scikit-learn)
+step 3:open terminal in your ide Install the necessary python libraries (pandas,numpy,matplotlib,seaborn)

 pip install pandas <br />
 pip install numpy <br />